Applications for this course must be made via the Central Applications Board (“CAB”) website.

 The Graduate Diploma in Law (GDL) offers intensive, graduate-level legal studies to students who already possess a degree in a non-law subject and wish to qualify as solicitors or barristers.

-To become fully qualified under the current system, completion of the BPTC or LPC will need to be followed by a period of work-based learning, either pupillage in a barristers’ chambers or a training contract with a solicitors’ firm.
+To become fully qualified under the current system, completion of the BTC or LPC will need to be followed by a period of work-based learning, either pupillage in a barristers’ chambers or a training contract with a solicitors’ firm.
 Alternatively, the GDL or one of the professional courses may be directly followed by legal work in some other capacity, with the option of seeking full qualification at a later date.

 Please note that the route to qualification both as a solicitor and as a barrister will be changing in the near future.
 For further information please refer to the websites of the Solicitors’ Regulation Authority and the Bar Standards Board.

 Course contact details